used83o/vibecheck/README.md

 # vibecheck
-Me trying out vibe coding thing for class
+Me trying out vibe coding thing for the class